Meet and Greet

 Volunteers will not be dropped straight in at the deep end, they will have an initial assessment, plus a couple of accompanied turns before flying solo.

 There is no minimum or maximum number of turns per month, however it is rare for a volunteer to be asked to undertake more than one turn per working day.
 So each turn will take about 2 hours from arrival to leaving again.

 CURRENT VOLUNTEER OPPORTUNITIES:

-We are currently looking for 6 additional volunteers to join the Team for the start of the 2020 operating season.
+Volunteers required for the 2021 operating season.
 Please see here to learn how to become a volunteer.